ezweave/pretty-functional/chapters/one/one.md

 at p=6 i=4 p*i=24
 ```

 This isn't too different from our `n!` using `reduce`.
-Just shift your thinking from recusion being:
+Just shift your thinking from recursion being:

 ```
   foo